-Spatial Data for Low Carbon Cities: in Conversation with Iacopo Testi
+Spatial Data for Low Carbon Cities: In Conversation with Iacopo Testi

-Spatial Data for Low Carbon Cities: in Conversation with Iacopo Testi
+Spatial Data for Low Carbon Cities: In Conversation with Iacopo Testi

 Iacopo Testi is a research affiliate at the Massachusetts Institute of Technology (Senseable City Laboratory) where he conducts research at the intersection of urban sustainability, data science and artificial intelligence.
 In 2021, Iacopo was nominated “Spatial Data Scientist of the Year” by Carto, one of the global leaders in location intelligence.
 In October 2020, he was sponsored by the European Space Agency within its Network of Resources (NoR).
 He is currently an advisor at URBAN AI, an associate at The Smart City Association Italy (TSCAI), and an earth observation data scientist at RHEA Group.